Contact Us for a Free Consultation (213) 542-0979

 One defense would be you did not know you had the weapon.
 I'll tell you, one time I saw an attorney who had a case where part of the case was there was a replica gun – it basically looked exactly like a gun – but it was a lighter.

 Obviously, in that scenario, he didn't even know he had the gun in there.
 That's not going to be a situation where he's going to be prosecuted for anything.
-It's a mistake, and in fact, there's an argument that it's a lighter, it's not a weapon.
+It's a mistake, and in fact, there's an argument that it's a lighter; it's not a weapon.

-So, if it's not a situation where it's actually a real weapon that can be used as a weapon, then obviously you're not going to be prosecuted.
-But if on the other hand, you're bringing the fake gun into court to use it in some way to commit some sort of a crime, threaten somebody, help an inmate escape or some other reason someone would bring some sort of a weapon or a replica weapon into court, then obviously they're going to treat that very seriously.
+So, if it's not a situation where it's actually a real weapon that can be used as a weapon, then obviously, you're not going to be prosecuted.
+But if, on the other hand, you're bringing the fake gun into court to use it in some way to commit some sort of a crime, threaten somebody, help an inmate escape, or some other reason someone would bring some sort of a weapon or a replica weapon into court, then obviously they're going to treat that very seriously.

 They don't mess around in the courts.
-They make you take off your belt, your shoes in some of the courts, take all things out of your pockets, so, if you bring a weapon into a court and you violate Penal Code Section 171, there's going to be consequences and it's going to be serious.
+They make you take off your belt, your shoes in some of the courts, take all things out of your pockets, so, if you bring a weapon into a court and you violate Penal Code Section 171, there's going to be consequences, and it's going to be serious.

 You don't know how many criminal defendants are crossing through their days every day.
-So, the bottom line is, you need to get someone on your side to turn the tide in your favor in one of these possession of a weapon in court cases and let the attorney do some damage control here.
+So, the bottom line is that you need to get someone on your side to turn the tide in your favor in one of these possession of a weapon in court cases and let the attorney do some damage control here.

-They can mitigate the situation and do everything they can to get you out of the criminal justice system as fast as possible, get your side of the story out there and do some damage control here so that your freedom, your rights, your reputation and your record can be preserved.
+They can mitigate the situation and do everything they can to get you out of the criminal justice system as fast as possible, get your side of the story out there, and do some damage control here so that your freedom, your rights, your reputation, and your record can be preserved.
 Contact the Hedding Law Firm for help.

 Menu